garylirocks/quickrefs/azure-compute.markdown

 - Costs
   - Compute
-    - billed on per-minute basis
+    - Billed on per-minute basis
+    - Stop the VM only shuts down the guest OS, doesn't release the compute resource
-    - stop and deallocate VM stop compute charging
+    - Deallocating releases the compute resource and stops charging
     - Linux VMs are cheaper than Windows which includes license charges
     - Two payment options:
       - Pay as you go